skypjack/entt/README.md

 Similarly, `size` can be used to know the number of entities alive and/or the number of components of a given type still assigned to entities. `capacity` follows the same pattern and returns the storage capacity for the given element.

-The `valid` member function returns true if the entity is still in use, false otherwise:
+The `valid` member function returns true if `entity` is still in use, false otherwise:

 ```cpp
 bool b = registry.valid(entity);
 ```

+Boring, I agree.
 Let's go to something more tasty.
+The following functionalities are meant to give users the chance to play with entities and components within a registry.

-The `create` member function can be used to create a new entity and it comes in two flavors:
+The `create` member function can be used to construct a new entity and it comes in two flavors:

-* The plain version just creates a naked entity with no components assigned to it:
+* The plain version just creates a _naked_ entity with no components assigned to it:

     ```cpp
     auto entity = registry.create();